SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

    If it evaluates to ``true``, execution continues to step 2.
    If it evaluates to ``false``, the program is finished executing the while statement.

-2. The program executes the code inside the braces of the while statement, and execution returns to step 1.
+2. The program executes the *statements* inside the braces of the while statement, and execution returns to step 1.

-Because the value of the *condition* expression is evaluated before the code block is executed, the code block in a while statement may be executed zero or more times.
+Because the value of the *condition* expression is evaluated before the *statements* are executed, the *statements* in a while statement may be executed zero or more times.

 The value of the *condition* expression must be of type ``Bool``, and therefore must evaluate to either ``true`` or ``false``.